mozaik-association/mozaik/docs/Contacts Module.md

     The encoding of addresses on the contact form is facilitated by the auto-completion fonctionnality that the system provides.
 This fonctionnality allows you to choose the city and the street from a list of predefined choices.
 This system allows to avoid encoding errors and helps detect duplicates.

-    /!\ Depending on their address, the contacts are associated with a local group/instance.
+    :warning: Depending on their address, the contacts are associated with a local group/instance.
 When the address changes, the instance of the contact can also be updated. (expliquer instance/local group en 2 mots)
     !!! example

         A contact whose address is located in Brussels will belong to the Brussels local group of the organization.
 If a member moves from Brussels to Antwerp, this member will now be related to the local group linked to the city of Antwerp.